realaisles/BerlinSalaryTrends/data/2023June/FYI - June 2023 Data.md

-I will publish a cleaned version of data in CSV after some intitial feedback on the report.

-Please approach me already now if you have questions and plans with using it.
+For CSV data contact me.
+Available for research or similar.

-igor . ranc ( at ) gmail dot com
+igor . ranc ( at ) handpickedberlin dot com